OpenSWATH/documentation/docs/skyline.rst

 --------

 The Skyline team provides extensive documentation and `tutorials
 <https://skyline.ms/project/home/software/Skyline/begin.view>`_ and their website.
 Please follow their instructions to generate spectral or chromatogram libraries.
 To export a library for use in OpenSWATH, select ``File`` and then ``Report``.
-You can then import the `report definition file
+You can then import the ``OpenSWATH.skyr`` `report definition file
 <https://github.com/OpenMS/OpenMS/blob/develop/tools/OpenSWATH.skyr>`_, which will directly export all necessary columns.

 Convert the Skyline transition list to a TraML spectral library and follow the remaining steps in the :doc:`generic` section.